backstage/backstage/.changeset/short-bobcats-mate.md

 '@backstage/plugin-api-docs': patch
 ---

-Fix setting the state with `useQueryParamState` makes inputs lose their focus.
+Fix state persisted in the URL make search input in the table toolbar lose their focus.